 Say it, Get It: Promoting Increased Provision of Female Condoms

-Through her project, Talimba will:
+Through her project, Talimba:

-Check out Talimba's advocacy training manual!
+Check out Talimba's website and advocacy training manual!

 Talimba is a sexual rights advocate with six years of experience working on programs.
 Currently, she is working as a National Program Coordinator for a SRHR initiative called Unite for Body Rights Program.
 The program targets young people between the ages of 10 and 24, linking the provision of comprehensive sexuality education with improved SRHR services and cultivating an enabling environment for young people to realize their sexual rights.
 She is also committed to addressing the plight of women and girls with regards to gender-based violence.
 Talimba is pursuing a Master’s degree in Gender and Development.